roman-milk/roman-milk.github.io/team-chem.md

- ****** Team Chemistry Ch.
-02 ****** bydawn1958© "Listen!
+===

+"Listen!
 I think Vicki has something to say to you," Jenny said to Leanne in a taunting manner so that all could hear.
 Then Jenny stared at her victim who was spread out on the other bed and she wrinkled her eyebrow indicating that Vicki was to comply with her earlier demands.

  Unable to find a worthy alternative solution, Vicki shuddered as her heart rate rose to give her a flushed look.
 Jenny's stare brought the intended results and intimidated the captain which made her respond, fulfilling her wishes.
 "Leanne, I need you to make love to my body, please," Vicki whispered in a soft voice, almost not audible from the opposite bed.